 10 Most Famous Pharaohs of Egypt

 In ancient Egypt, the political as well as the religious leader of the entire people of Egypt was referred to as Pharaoh.
-Here is our pick of the 10 greatest pharaohs of Egypt:
+Here is our pick of the 10 greatest pharaohs of ancient Egypt:

-Pharaoh Menes’ ruled Egypt from about 3201 – 3101 BC.
+Pharaoh Menes ruled Egypt from about 3201 – 3101 BC.
 He was the founder of the first Egyptian dynasty.
 Menes’ main achievements as a king include the unification of two factions of Egypt: the Upper and the Lower Egypt.
 He also takes credit for rerouting the Nile River in Lower Egypt.

-3. RAMSES II
+RAMSES II (Ramesses the Great)

-Ramses II was the third pharaoh of the 19th Egyptian Dynasty.
+Ramses II (c.
+1303-1213 BCE) was the third pharaoh of the 19th Egyptian Dynasty.
 To signify how much difference he made to the Egyptian society, Ramses II is often referred to as Ramesses the Great.
 This famous pharaoh of Egypt likely ruled from 1279 to 1213 BC before he died.
 He was the builder of great temples such as Ramesseum and the Abu Simbel temple.

 Coming in eight on the list of most famous pharaohs of Egypt is Pharaoh Djoser.
 This pharaoh was also known as Zoser.
 He was the second pharaoh of the third Dynasty whose tenure lasted around 2700 to 2600 BC.
 Djoser was the first pharaoh to live in Memphis – the royal capital of Egypt.
 This is located southwest of Cairo, present-day Egypt.
 Djoser’s reign saw the construction magnificent structures such as of the first step pyramid: the flat rectangular structure which houses the six-step pyramid.